 In recent years, the global life sciences industry has built up a powerful momentum.
-Cell and gene therapies are slowly entering the market, targeting unmet medical needs, and reaching patients.
+More and more cell and gene therapies are entering the market, targeting unmet medical needs and transforming how we treat diseases.
 Machine learning and artificial intelligence are shifting from being a novelty to becoming the norm.
 Personalized therapies and their polar opposite allogeneic therapies are steadily moving towards an inflection point.
 It is an exciting time for companies in the life sciences industry.

 Globally, R&D spending is steadily increasing, with more and more drugs in clinical pipelines.
-While 2018 saw 15,267 drugs across all stages of drug development, the number of drugs in pipelines worldwide increased by 6% in 2019 to 16,181 drugs.
-And the trend is expected to continue.
+In 2021, there were more than 6,000 products across all stages of drug development, representing a 68% increase since 2016.
+And the trend is expected to continue^[8].

-Oncology remains a key therapeutic focus area, with the number of therapeutic drugs having risen by 63% since

-20138.
-Other focus areas are neurodegenerative and degenerative musculoskeletal disorders as well as rare diseases, especially those related to the gastrointestinal tract.
+Oncology remains a key therapeutic focus area, holding 37% of the 2021 drug development pipeline^[8].
+Other focus areas are neurodegenerative disorders and infectious diseases as well as rare diseases, especially those related to the gastrointestinal tract.